Omega-Omega-Omega/Omega-Repo/applist.md

       "developerName": "Omega",
       "localizedDescription": "A tweak for Reddit, allowing you to filter your feed and more!\n\nStatus: ✅🌟🔥", "iconURL": "https://raw.githubusercontent.com/Omega-Omega-Omega/Omega-Repo/main/Xicon.png"
-      "subtitle": "A tweak for Reddit, allowing you to filter your feed!"
+      "subtitle": "A tweak for Reddit, allowing you to filter your feed!", },
-    },
   ]
 }